Pradhyumna2007/Mini_Search_Engine_Cpp/README.md

 Artificial intelligence
 banana
 Data quantum
+exit
 ---

+---

+# 📈 7.
+TF-IDF Formula Explanation

+TF-IDF is used in real search engines (including Google-like systems) because it balances:

+- **Term Frequency (TF):** How often a word appears in a document
+- **Inverse Document Frequency (IDF):** How rare the word is across all documents

+The intuition:
+- Common words → low score
+- Rare, meaningful words → high score

+This gives better relevancy ranking.

+---

-## 🔮 Future Improvements
+# 🔮 10.
+Future Improvements

+If you ever expand the project:
-- OR logic search
+- OR / NOT logic queries
-- Phrase search (“machine learning”)
+- Phrase search
+- Wildcard search
-- Better stemming
+- Better stemming algorithm
+- Web-based frontend
-- Export results
+- JSON output
-- Inverted index using maps or trie
+- Real inverted index (map<word, vector<pair<doc, freq>>>)

 ---